govindansriram/huan/README.md

 ## Why?

 Data is extremely fluid, often requiring custom code for cleaning and collecting.
 When large quantities of data are needed (for tasks such as Machine Learning, data analysis, etc...) this can get out of hand.
-Lots of single purpose code ends up being created, fitting the need of that particular data source.
+Alot of single purpose code ends up being created, fitting the need of that particular data source.
 We aim to change that by using llm's as the engine behind the data lifecycle.
 Users should be able to collect, clean, and augment their data using just a prompt, regardless of the source.